Weekly Horoscope: A tarot reading of December 13 - December 19, 2021

 You don’t have to do it alone, Sagittarius.
 You have an army of friends, family (of blood and soul), and loved ones who are willing to help you out in your time of need.
 Call upon them, ask them without any fear or hesitation.
 You’ll be surprised at their willingness to help out, as well as, how that help comes from people and places you least expected.
 It doesn’t have to be a lonely journey.
 You can make it a loving one.

 Asking for help isn’t a sign of weakness.
-It’s a sign of great strength – for expressing vulnerability is not for the faint-hearted.
+It’s a sign of great strength; expressing vulnerability is not for the faint-hearted.
 Vulnerability is what makes us human – it’s what keeps us real.
-When we show that without any faux bravado to keep up appearances – people warm up to us, and are all the more willing to help us when we need it.
+When we show that without any faux bravado to keep up appearances, people warm up to us, and are all the more willing to help us when we need it.
 Instead of refusing help, take it, and bless those who help you.
 Life will be all the more beautiful.

 Capricorn December 2021 Horoscope